Kirill-Main/University/README.md

 All university works are here

-Here are links to 8-12 labs and the final work
+Here are links to 8-12 labs and the final work from the third semester

 * [Lab 8](https://github.com/Kirill-Main/Rails-Lab8)